915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The only solution is for the package author to provide an explicit index of the package.
-The [`import`](../reference/simple_stmts.html#import) statement uses the following convention: if a packageâs `__init__.py` code defines a list named `__all__`, it is taken to be the list of module names that should be imported when `from package import *` is encountered.
+The [`import`](../reference/simple_stmts.html#import) statement uses the following convention: if a package’s `__init__.py` code defines a list named `__all__`, it is taken to be the list of module names that should be imported when `from package import *` is encountered.
 It is up to the package author to keep this list up\-to\-date when a new version of the package is released.
-Package authors may also decide not to support it, if they donât see a use for importing \* from their package.
+Package authors may also decide not to support it, if they don’t see a use for importing \* from their package.
 For example, the file `sound/effects/__init__.py` could contain the following
 code: